dotnet/docs-maui/docs/ios/device-provisioning/automatic-provisioning.md

 # Automatic provisioning for iOS apps

 Automatic provisioning is the recommended approach for deploying a .NET Multi-platform App UI (.NET MAUI) iOS app to a device.
 With this approach, Visual Studio automatically creates and manages signing identifies, App IDs, and provisioning profiles.
-Before starting the automatic provisioning process, you should ensure that you've added your Apple developer account to Visual Studio.
+Before starting the automatic provisioning process, you should ensure that you've added your Apple Developer Account to Visual Studio.
 For more information, see [Apple account management](~/ios/apple-account-management.md).

-Once you've added your Apple developer account to Visual Studio, you can use any associated team.
+Once you've added your Apple Developer Account to Visual Studio, you can use any associated team.
 Certificates, App IDs, and profiles can then be created against the team.
 The team ID is also used to create a prefix for the App ID that will be included in the provisioning profile, which enables Apple to verify that an app can be deployed to a device.

 > [!IMPORTANT]
-> Before you begin, ensure that you've accepted any user license agreements in the [Apple Developer portal](https://developer.apple.com/account/) and [App Store Connect](https://appstoreconnect.apple.com/).
+> Before you begin, ensure that you've accepted any user license agreements in your [Apple Developer Account](https://developer.apple.com/account/) and [App Store Connect](https://appstoreconnect.apple.com/).

 ## Enable automatic provisioning

-Once you've added your Apple developer account to Visual Studio, you need to enable automatic provisioning for the .NET MAUI app project.
+Once you've added your Apple Developer Account to Visual Studio, you need to enable automatic provisioning for the .NET MAUI app project.

 <!-- markdownlint-disable MD025 -->
 # [Visual Studio](#tab/vs)